lennertvhoy/lms-platform/technical_document.md

 For video files, we need to convert audio speech to text:

 * **Azure Cognitive Services (Speech to Text)**: If you have an Azure Speech resource, you can use it for high-quality transcription.
 This requires the Azure Speech SDK (`pip install azure-cognitiveservices-speech`) and using your speech key and region.
 Azure Speech can directly take an audio (or video file path) and produce a transcript.
-* **Open Source/Local (Whisper)**: A cost-effective alternative is OpenAI’s Whisper model, which is open-source.
+* **Open Source/Local (Whisper)**: A cost-effective alternative is OpenAI's Whisper model, which is open-source.
 You can install `whisper` (`pip install openai-whisper`) and it will run locally (using PyTorch).
-Whisper’s base model can transcribe with decent accuracy.
+Whisper's base model can transcribe with decent accuracy.
 This avoids API costs for transcription, at the expense of using local CPU/GPU.
 * **Process**:

   1. Extract audio from video: e.g., using `ffmpeg` CLI or `moviepy` in Python.
 For example: